 Health and safety problems must be addressed and rectified prior to commencement of weatherization/construction activity.
 Health and safety measures that meet Program energy savings criteria and objectives may be installed with Program funds, PO capital contributions, and/or PO rebates.
-The use of Program funds for other health and safety measures may be considered and authorized by CSD on a case-by-case or pilot basis.
+Health and safety measures that do not meet Program energy savings criteria and objectives require the PO's financial participation and/or availability of leveraged funds to finance health and safety measures that do not result in GHG reduction.
+The use of Program funds for other health and safety measures may be considered and authorized by CSD on a case-bycase or pilot basis.